What To Look For When Hiring Bloggers

 Here are the top traits a blogger should have.
 Feel free to add your own in the comments.

-• Basic Social Skills: I know and I’m sorry.
+• Basic Social Skills: I know, and I’m sorry.
 While I’ve surely never been one to advocate maintaining proper social skills and talking to people, the blogosphere is a social place.
 You can’t be an effective blogger if you’re all alone sitting in a cave.
 (Well, I guess you can, assuming you can still bring up Twitter and Facebook from there.)
 Blogging is about embracing the larger community.
 It’s about responding and adding to the conversations going on around you.
-It’s about being active on sites like Twitter and Facebook and Digg and StumbleUpon and using them to form connections with readers and other bloggers.
-And it’s not just those first level connections you’re after.
+It’s about being active on sites like X.com, Facebook, TikTok, and LinkedIn and using them to form connections with readers and other bloggers.
+And it’s not just those first-level connections you’re after.
 You want to focus on who those people know as well.
 As much as we like to pretend it’s not, blogging is a popularity contest.
 (So is life.
 Stop complaining.)
-To be cool, you have to already be perceived as cool.
+To be cool, you have to be already perceived as cool.
 And just like in high school, being cool means having friends.
 The cooler people think you are, the more friends you’ll get.
 The more friends you have, the more readers you’ll have.
 The more readers, the more friends.
 It’s a sweet cycle.

 • Knowledge of the English Language: Fine.
-There have been plenty of polls and "studies" to show that proper grammar and basic writing skills are irrelevant to blogging, but they’re all lying.
+There have been plenty of polls and “studies” to show that proper grammar and basic writing skills are irrelevant to blogging, but they’re all lying.
 A big part of blogging rests on your ability to engage readers and tell a story.
 You can’t tell a story if you can’t write.
 And I can’t tell you how many good stories have been written and ruined by those who were never hit with the grammar stick in school.
-Punctuation is not to be feared and Word does come with a spell check.
+Punctuation is not to be feared, and Word does come with a spell check.
 You don’t want your inability to use punctuation and conjugate verbs to distract people from the story you’re trying to tell.
-Obviously there are exceptions.
-Michael Gray and Jeremy Schoemaker both have blogs, so clearly high school-level spelling and grammar isn’t a total absolute. ;) Still, I think it helps and I credit most of blogging "success" to the fact that I’m literate.
-I’m sure SEO blogging is just what my Dad had in mind when he shelled out $120k for my Journalism degree, hee.
+Obviously, there are exceptions.
+Jeremy Shoemaker and other SEO professionals have blogs, so it’s pretty clear that high school-level spelling and grammar is not a total absolute.
+Still, I think it helps, and I credit most of my blogging “success” to the fact that I’m literate.
+I’m sure SEO blogging is just what my Dad had in mind when he shelled out $120k for my Journalism degree.

 • Sense of Humor: Your blogger in training doesn’t have to be eyeing a career in standup any time soon, but they should have some sense of humor or wit.
 Despite the number of lame news blogs popping up all over the space, most people still expect the Web to entertain them.
 Corporate blog or not, don’t take yourself too seriously.
 I’m not advocating acting like a goofball and offending all of your clients and readers, but know that it’s okay to have a little fun.
 Posting a Friday Recap each week where you link to oddball things isn’t going to flush your credibility down the toilet (or, if it has, please don’t tell Bruce!).
 Your ability to pick your words and display who you are is going to set the tone and voice of your blog.